EzryStIago/training/docs/faq.md

 ** Where are snapshots for /home stored? ""

 Normally, they are in `/home/.snapshots`.
 After the upgrade the .snapshots was not copied.
 New `/home/.snapshots` will be created as soon as the backups kick in - at latest on Oct 20, but more likely midweek ~ Oct 18.
+Meanwhile the current version of snapshots as 10/09/2018 is available with a manual assistance  from OARC team on request.

 # Usual FAQs